Thu Oct 8th, 2020, 1010-1730

 Bennington / Rt 9 to Pete’s Spring, MA

-Today we finish the LT, but with less than 15 miles to go, there’s no rush.
-We’ll hike to the top of Mt Greylock the following day, so we plan to camp overnight just past the VT/MA border.
+It was time to finish the LT, but with less than 15 miles to go, there was no rush.
+We planned to hike to the top of Mt Greylock the following day, so we’d camp overnight just past the VT/MA border.

-A big breakfast is the order of the morning, provided by a lovely local diner.
-My hiker hunger has started to hit, so I put down 3 eggs, toast, bacon and slices of tomato with ease.
-The diner is packed with linesmen, getting ready for a big day of work restoring and inspecting all the power lines.
-I ponder how inconsequential electricity is to me when I’m on trail but how essential it is to our society.
-I was sure happy to have it in the hotel last night.
-It’s turned really cold.
-A strong wind blows and the high is only supposed to reach the mid to upper 40s.
+A big breakfast was the order of the morning, provided by a lovely local diner.
+My hiker hunger had started to hit, so I put down 3 eggs, toast, bacon and slices of tomato with ease.
+The diner was packed with linesmen, getting ready for a big day restoring and inspecting all the power lines.
+I pondered how inconsequential electricity was to me on trail but how essential it was to our society.
+I was sure happy to have it in the hotel overnight.
+It had turned really cold.
+A strong wind blew and the high was only supposed to reach the mid to upper 40s.

-We get a light resupply at the Dollar General, then head back to the hotel, posing with some local oddities along the way.
-Rich meets us to drive us up to the trailhead.
-We thank him, say goodbye, and we’re back to grunting up a steep hill as we depart the gap.
-After about 2 miles, we come to the top of Harmon Hill.
-My last name shares a close resemblance, so I’ve been a bit intrigued by this landmark.
-Compared to the many other points along the way, it’s a somewhat commonplace location.
-I can’t find any mention of why it’s named such or its significance.
-Like so many place names along the AT and other long trails, the details are lost to history.
+We got a light resupply at the Dollar General, then headed back to the hotel, posing with some local oddities along the way.
+Rich met us again to drive us to the trailhead.
+We thanked him profusely and were back to grunting up a steep hill as we departed the gap.
+After about 2 miles, we came to the top of Harmon Hill, which shared a close resemblance with my last name.
+Compared to the many other points along the way, it was a somewhat commonplace location.
+I couldn’t find any mention of why it’s named such or the significance.
+Like so many place names along the AT and other long trails, the details were somewhat lost to history.

-Because of the name and also the date, I reflect on my dad’s departure from this earth just 3 months prior.
-I’ve sought his memory and presence on all the mountaintops I’ve visited this year, but somehow the feelings are strong today.
-As the wind blows through the trees, it reveals musical tones, whispers, prayers, knowledge.
-It impresses on me a feeling that everything’s going to be ok.
-A sense of peace I haven’t felt in a long time washes over me.
-If only I could grab onto this feeling and never let it go.
+Because of the name and also the date, I reflected on the death of my father just 3 months prior.
+I’d sought his memory and presence on all the mountaintops I’d visited this year, but the feelings were very strong this day.
+As the wind blew through the trees, it revealed musical tones, whispers, prayers, and knowledge.
+It impressed on me a feeling that everything was going to be ok.
+A sense of peace I hadn’t felt in a long time washed over me.
+If only I could grab onto such a feeling and never let it go.

 A view down to Bennington from Harmon Hill.

-Having taken some time to breathe, reflect, and be present, I continue down the trail.
-My footsteps feel lighter and I can focus on the joy of finishing.
-I take note of lots of little details, like recent damage from the storm, the changing substrate, the path forward.
-My Dove chocolate wrapper states : After every storm, there’s a rainbow, no matter how long it takes to show up.
+Having taken some time to breathe, reflect, and be present, I continued down the trail.
+My footsteps felt lighter and I could focus on the joy of finishing the trail.
+I took note of lots of little details, like recent damage from the storm, the changing substrate, and the path forward.
+My Dove chocolate wrapper stated : After every storm, there’s a rainbow, no matter how long it takes to show up.

 Hanging on…time to pick up the pace!